techidaily/site-buynow-marvelous/source/_posts/leading-2024-mirrorless-cameras-the-ultimate-guide-for-photography-enthusiasts.md

 </span>
 <img height="0" width="0" src="https://imp.pxf.io/i/5597632/1983582/22993" style="position:absolute;visibility:hidden;" border="0" />
 <!-- affiliate ads end -->

-## FAQ

-### What does mirrorless mean when it comes to cameras?

- As the name suggests, mirrorless cameras lack the reflex mirror found in SLR and DSLR cameras.
-Those cameras use mirrors to reflect light onto an optical viewfinder.
-Instead, mirrorless cameras have electronic viewfinders (EVF) and LCDs for previewing images.
-This design change enables mirrorless cameras to be more compact and lightweight and, therefore, easier to handle.
-However, [there isn’t too much difference in size and weight](https://facebook-record-videos.techidaily.com/new-elevate-video-clarity-with-expert-tips-for-youtube-editors-for-2024/) over DSLRs when it comes to high-end mirrorless cameras.

 ### What is the difference between a mirrorless and a DSLR camera?